 But with an ever-increasing choice of eco-friendly technologies on the market, which are the most effective at adding value?
-Whether a homeowner or investor, here’s a few tips for making ‘eco-friendly homes.’
+Whether a homeowner or investor, here are a few tips for making ‘eco-friendly homes.’

 1. Eco-friendly homes – Insulate your loft

-A cheap and effective ways to preserve heat in your home.
+A cheap and effective way to preserve heat in your home is to insulate your loft.
 The more heat you can stop from escaping, the less energy your property will consume — saving you a considerable sum on your energy bills along the way.
 Heat rises, so it makes sense to trap it at the highest point in your home.
 And at an average installation cost of between £250 and £350 for a standard house, this is probably the first measure you should take.

 2. Install a water butt

-The average garden hose pipe is capable of delivering up to 1000 litres of water every hour, depleting precious water reserves during the drier months of the year leaving a significant carbon footprint — an enormous amount of energy is needed to process drinking water.
+The average garden hose pipe can deliver up to 1000 litres of water every hour, depleting precious water reserves during the drier months of the year, leaving a significant carbon footprint — an enormous amount of energy is needed to process drinking water.
 By installing a water butt in your garden, you can collect rainwater throughout the year and use it on your lawn, plants, trees and shrubs.
 With a water butt, rainwater diverter and a pump, you can slash your home’s water consumption in a day.

 3. Block draughts